ScapularSteam/ScapularSteam/README.md

-Hi, I am a indy developer learning C# and Python.
-I enjoy using the Unity Engine and Blender,
+Hi, i'm an aspiring developer, always wanting to learn more!
+I am currently learning c# and more advanced techniques for HTML, having a solid foundation in the language